kavitormorsch/Site-de-Testes/README.md

 🟡: Currently working on it.
 🔴: Haven't started making it.

-1. Home Page
+1. Home Page       🟠
-2. Objecive test
+2. Objective test  🟡
-3. Discursive Test
+3. Discursive test 🟡

 # Planned